liusylab/NIPT-human-genetics/README.md

 ### System requirements

 In order to use the set of tools included in NIPT-human-genetics, a modern Linux operating system is required, along with compatible versions of GCC and JAVA.
 The accompanying shell [example](https://github.com/liusylab/NIPT-human-genetics/tree/main/example) was executed using the SLURM workload manager on a Red Hat 8.4.1-1 system.
-However, the commands regarding working directory and the workload manager should be adapted for use according to the user's system settings.
+However, the commands regarding working directory, pathway for the required softwares, and the workload manager should be adapted for use according to the user's system and personal settings.

 Installation
 -----------